Systemic lupus erythematosus

 4. Oral, nasopharyngeal, painless ulcerations

-5. Non-erosive, painful arthritis (≥ Joints)
+5. Non-erosive, painful arthritis (≥ joints)

 6. Serositis

-• Pleurisy
+• Pleuritis

 • Pericarditis

-7. Neurological abnormalities: non-drug seizures, psychoses
+7. Neurological abnormalities: non-drug-induced seizures, psychoses

 8. Kidney involvement